 How to add business acumen skills to your CV

-As business acumen incorporates a range of soft and hard skills, the best way to describe this quality on your CV is by highlighting achievements that demonstrate several relevant capabilities.
-For example, you could draw on successes relating to your management of business issues and scenarios, or ways you contributed to a company's goals and bottom line.
+As business acumen incorporates a range of soft and hard skills, the best way to describe this quality on your CV is by highlighting achievements demonstrating several relevant capabilities.
+For example, you could draw on successes relating to managing business issues and scenarios, or ways you contributed to a company's goals and bottom line.

 You can add examples of your business acumen competencies, supported by facts and statistics, to your employment history section.
-If you are applying for a leadership or executive position, where business acumen is a fundamental requirement, you can also reference business acumen traits in your key skills section.
+If you're applying for a leadership or executive position where business acumen is a fundamental requirement, you can also reference business acumen traits in your key skills section.
 They may include:

 To impress the prospective employer and increase your chances of an interview, review the job description closely and research the company's history and growth strategies to identify priority business acumen traits to list on your CV.